How To Create A Fitness Plan In 3 Simple Steps

 Now that we have the foundational exercises selected, let's talk about how much of each you should perform.

-The next thing your fitness program needs to do is to vary the amount of repetitions you perform.
+The next thing your fitness plan needs to do is to vary the amount of repetitions you perform.

 The beauty of exercise is that you can perform different amounts of repetitions to obtain different desired effects.